RusLine: History

 The company was founded in 1999 as Aerotex Airlines and was originally based at Sheremetyevo International Airport.
-In March 2013, it was renamed to today's RusLine, which coincided with a move to Vnukovo International Airport shortly after.
+In March 2013, it was renamed RusLine, which coincided with a move to Vnukovo International Airport shortly after.

 On 1 April 2010, RusLine acquired the assets and brand name of bankrupt Air Volga.
 This included six Bombardier CRJ200 aircraft, and Air Volga's base at Volgograd International Airport.

 Originally, the airline operated several ageing Soviet-built aircraft.
 The first Western airliner, a 50-seat Bombardier CRJ100, was introduced with RusLine in February 2008.
 Over the following years, further planes of that type (all of which had been acquired second-hand) were added.
 In April 2012, RusLine took delivery of two larger Airbus A319 aircraft formerly owned by easyJet in order to address the growing demand for charter flights.

 Destinations

 As of February 2013, RusLine operates scheduled flights to the following destinations.